barbarer/py4e-int/_sources/files/file-group.rst

 ===============================

 To read from a file, open the file which returns a file object and loop through the lines in a file.
-Close the file when you are done reading from it.
+Remeber to close the file when you are done reading from it!

 .. datafile:: dogs.txt
     :fromfile: dogs.txt